InamataIO/Controller/README.md

 ## Development

 Development is mainly done in a private GitLab repository but changes are automatically pushed to this public GitHub repository.
+To build the software, install VS Code and the PlatformIO extenstion, select your build target and press the build button.

 ## Formatting